-Nicola, now a dual US/UK citizen, holds a PhD in Creative Writing from Anglia Ruskin University, is married to writer Kelley Eskridge, and lives in Seattle.
+Nicola, now a dual US/UK citizen, holds a PhD by Published Work from Anglia Ruskin University, is married to writer Kelley Eskridge, and lives in Seattle.
 Most of the time she is happily lost in the seventh century (writing the second novel about Hild, Menewood), emerging occasionally to enjoy a ferocious bout of wheelchair boxing, drink just the right amount of beer and take enormous delight in everything.